faust451/faust451.github.io/index.md

 > Quality is not an act, it is a habit.
 >
-> \— Aristotle on Software design
+> — Aristotle on Software Design
----

 ## 🛠️ Skills